-The Town Council levied a property tax of \$.050 per \$100 value for the fiscal year 2018-2019.
-This action created a "break-even" budget with no excess funds anticipated to be available for addition to the General Fund balance at the end of the 2018-2019 fiscal year.
+The Town Council levied a property tax of \$.050 per \$100 value for the fiscal year 2019-2020.
+This action created a "break-even" budget with no excess funds anticipated to be available for addition to the General Fund balance at the end of the 2019-2020 fiscal year.
 Town programs and expenses will be monitored closely to ensure the budget remains balanced.

 The Town continues to budget and transfer 10% of shared revenues to capital projects.
 When the Town Council decides on a course of action about improvements to the Town's property, capital projects revenues will be directed to specific projects in accordance with North Carolina General Statute ordinance requirements.
-The Town currently has three such specific projects, Part F Grant Improvements at Community Center, ADA restroom improvements for the Community Center, and recreation improvements at Volunteer Park.
+The Town currently has two such specific projects, recreation improvements at Volunteer Park and Part F grant improvements to the Community Center.